X Close

 What do staff need to do?

-Staff using the Flexible format should manually change their course format by the 19th July so they can ensure their course is correctly updated and so they can communicate guidance or notice to students on the course.
+Staff using the Flexible format should manually change their course format by the 25th July so they can ensure their course is correctly updated and so they can communicate guidance or notice to students on the course.
+Note. originally the phase out date was listed as the 19th July but this has been extended.
+It will now take place during the upgrade to Moodle 4.4.

-After the 19th July, Flexible format will no longer be available and courses in this format will be automatically converted to the Topics format to ensure that the course continues to function for students and staff.
+After the 25th July, Flexible format will no longer be available and courses in this format will be automatically converted to the Topics format (now called “Custom Sections” in Moodle 4.4) to ensure that the course continues to function for students and staff.
 This includes course from the current academic year and those from previous years.

 You can view which course format you are using by going to your course page and clicking settings.